Greg-R/qsd2/README.md

 Pin 1 is at the upper left.
 The part I used has a bar on the Pin 1 end.
 So the part is placed with the bar up, towards the flip-flop device.

+### R6 10 Ohm or Ferrite Bead

+This part is probably better as a 10 Ohm resistor.
+A higher value is possible, which would further attenuate power supply noise.
+The voltage drop across the resistor has not been measured, and the value of R6 is subject to further optimization.

 ### Instrumentation Amplifiers AD8226 U5 and U6

 Only U5 has the Pin 1 indicated with a dot on the PCB.
 However, both parts are oriented the same, with Pin 1 towards the upper left.